Wimmics/corese/corese-server/build-docker/README.md

 ## Configuration

-When it starts, the container will look for two files and create them if it they do not exist:
+When it starts, the container will look for two files and create them if they do not exist:

-- `config/corese-properties.ini` allows to tune various paremters;
+- `config/corese-properties.properties`: This file allows you to tune various parameters in Corese, such as configuring the [storage system](https://github.com/Wimmics/corese/blob/master/docs/storage/Configuring%20and%20Connecting%20to%20Different%20Storage%20Systems%20in%20Corese.md).
+[Learn more](https://github.com/Wimmics/corese/blob/master/corese-server/build-docker/corese/corese-default-properties.ini).
-- `config/corese-profile.ttl` defines a standard server and instructs Corese to load files found in `data`.
+- `config/corese-profile.ttl`: This file defines a standard server and instructs Corese to load files found in `data`.
+It can be used to create multiple endpoints, restrict access to external endpoints, and more.
+[Learn more](https://github.com/Wimmics/corese/blob/master/docs/getting%20started/Getting%20Started%20With%20Corese-server.md).

-You may edit those files and restart the container for changes to be taken into account.
+Note: To apply changes, you must edit the files and restart the container.

-See the [configuration documentation](https://project.inria.fr/corese/documentation-index/) for further details.

 ### Changing the JVM heap size